zox45/build-lib-native/README.md

 ```plaintext
 pipgrip firebase_admin
 ```
 2. Add your non-pure Python package requirements to the `requirements.txt` file with dependency if exist.
-3. Run the workflow to automate the compilation process.
+4. Run the workflow to automate the compilation process.
+5. Download the library as a ZIP file. 📥
 ### Example `requirements.txt`:

 ```plaintext